MioKh/Animio/README.md

 ## Getting Started
 so have a general idea how is this gonna work , and i dont think it should be that hard but lets see what happens for now this is the order in my brain

-1. Create the general website layout (kinda hardcoded just to test)
-2. read the API documentation and fetch the data
-3. display the data on the website

 seems simple enough but i need to figure out how to do that :D

 jikan API documentation : https://docs.api.jikan.moe/seems a good place to start

+## Progress so far

+- [x] Created the basic layout of the website (kinda hardcoded, will change later)
+- [ ] Read the Jikan API documentation and started fetching data from the API
+- [ ] Displaying the data on the website